In some of our class examples, we suggested that our objects should have properties like WorldPosition

 It would be useful if we had a way to define operators for our custom types too.
 For example, we'll need the ability to add two of our vectors together.

-We could define a function on our struct to facilitate that.
+We could define a function on our class or struct to facilitate that.
 It could allow us to add vectors together by doing something like this:

 MyFirstVector.Add(MySecondVector);

-But it would be nice if we could just do it like this instead:
+But our code would be more expressive if we could just do this instead:

 MyFirstVector + MySecondVector;